hanpham32/devkit-cli/README.md

-## ⚠️ Warning: This is Alpha, non audited code ⚠️
-Hourglass is in active development and is not yet audited.
-Use at your own risk.

----
+## ⚠️ Disclaimer: Closed Alpha Not Production Ready
+EigenLayer DevKit is currently in a closed alpha stage and is intended strictly for local experimentation and development.
+It has not been audited, and should not be used for use in any live environment, including public testnets or mainnet.
+Users are strongly discouraged from pushing generated projects to remote repositories without reviewing and sanitizing sensitive configuration files (e.g. devnet.yaml), which may contain private keys or other sensitive material.

 # EigenLayer Development Kit (DevKit) 🚀

-**A CLI toolkit for developing, testing, and managing EigenLayer Autonomous Verifiable Services (AVS).**
+**A CLI toolkit for scaffolding, developing, and testing EigenLayer Autonomous Verifiable Services (AVS).**

-EigenLayer DevKit streamlines AVS development, enabling you to quickly scaffold projects, compile contracts, run local networks, and simulate tasks with ease.
+EigenLayer DevKit streamlines AVS development, enabling you to:
+* Quickly scaffold projects
+* Compile contracts
+* Run local networks
+* Simulate tasks.

+Use DevKit to get from AVS idea to Proof of Concept with a local testing environment that includes task simulation.

+> **Note:** The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass task-based framework.
+We're actively expanding capabilities, so if there's a gap for your scenario, check out our roadmap see what's coming, or let us know what would support you in building AVS.

 ![EigenLayer DevKit User Flow](assets/devkit-user-flow.png)